kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment.rst

         git clone git@git.kplabs.pl:antelope/software/linux/reference-designs-ml.git

+   The files used in this tutorial are mainly located in the ``deployment`` directory of the repository.

 3. Obtain the model and data as described in the :doc:`/tutorials/ml_deployment/model_preparation` tutorial.
 4. Obtain the `arch.json` file for the desired target accelerator architecture.
 A sample arch file is contained within the ``reference-designs-ml`` repository.